NBA on NBC: Ratings

 During its twelve-year run, the NBA on NBC experienced ratings highs and lows for the NBA.
-In the 1990s, the NBA Finals ratings were stellar, with the exception of 1999 Finals.
+In the 1990s, the NBA Finals ratings were stellar, with the exception of the 1999 Finals.
 In 1998, the NBA set a Finals ratings record, with an 18.7 household rating for the second Chicago Bulls–Utah Jazz series, the last championship run by the Michael Jordan-led Bulls.
 The very next year (after a lockout which erased part of the season), the ratings for the 1999 Finals plummeted, marking the beginning of an ongoing period of lower viewership for the league's game telecasts.
 In 2002, NBC set a record for the highest-rated Western Conference Final, including a 14.2 rating for Game 7 of the series between the Los Angeles Lakers and Sacramento Kings.

-NBC's highest-rated regular season game was Michael Jordan's first game back from playing minor league baseball; the March 1995 game between the Chicago Bulls and Indiana Pacers scored a 10.9 rating (higher than all but three NBA telecasts on ABC).
+NBC's highest-rated regular season game was Michael Jordan's first game back from playing Minor League Baseball; the March 1995 game between the Chicago Bulls and Indiana Pacers scored a 10.9 rating (higher than all but three NBA telecasts on ABC).
 As a comparison, the first game in Jordan's second comeback (a game against the New York Knicks that aired on TBS opposite the 2001 World Series) scored a rating between a 3.0 and 4.0.
 NBC's first game of Jordan's second comeback scored ratings similar to that number.

 Criticisms

 Several NBA observers accused NBC and the NBA of being biased with only certain teams and individual players.
-NBC benefited from having all of the Finals it televised involve the large-market Chicago Bulls, Los Angeles Lakers, New York Knicks, New Jersey Nets, Philadelphia 76ers or Houston Rockets; however, smaller-market teams such as those in San Antonio, Sacramento, Phoenix, Seattle, Portland, Utah, Indiana, Orlando and Miami all made regular appearances on NBC games during its run.
+NBC benefited from having all of the Finals it televised involve the large-market Chicago Bulls, Los Angeles Lakers, New York Knicks, New Jersey Nets, Philadelphia 76ers or Houston Rockets; however, smaller-market teams such as those in San Antonio, Sacramento, Phoenix, Seattle, Portland, Utah, Indiana, Orlando, and Milwaukee all made regular appearances on NBC during its run.
+All nine listed teams made at least one Conference Final with San Antonio, Phoenix, Seattle, Portland, Utah, Indiana, and Orlando making the NBA Finals at least once.